How Browser Exploits Work: A Case Study of CVE-2025-43529 (DarkSword iOS Chain)

 // in the WebContent process.

 That is the first win.
-But it’s not enough on its own.
-Everything we’ve done so far lives inside the WebContent apartment, and WebContent is the most heavily locked apartment in the building.
+But it is not enough on its own.
+Everything so far lives inside WebContent, and WebContent is the tightest sandbox in the building.

 Stage 2 — Calling real code: defeating PAC

-Arbitrary read/write is powerful but limited.
-You can look at memory, you can change memory, but you can’t call anything — not a system function, not a C library routine.
-On modern Apple silicon (the A12 onward), the CPU itself refuses to jump to arbitrary addresses.
+Arbitrary read/write inside the renderer is powerful but limited.
+You can read memory, you can change memory, but on modern Apple silicon you can’t call anything.
+You cannot call a system function, not a C library routine, and certainly not a syscall.
+The CPU itself refuses to jump through a pointer you didn’t earn.

 Stage 3 — Breaking out of the renderer (WebContent → GPU)